julianfaraway/brinla/docs/errata.md

 The value of `theta.prior.prec` is intentionally large to ensure prior is respected.

+- p233:

+We must add the option `control.compute=list(return.marginals.predictor=TRUE)` to get the marginal distributions needed for the subsequent calculation.

 - p273: should be 340 cases, not visits.